Catherine Shirriff

 Catherine Shirriff is a Canadian actress.

 Shirriff was born in Toronto, Ontario, Canada.
-Her notable roles include the horror comedy Vampira (1974), Bob Fosse's film All That Jazz (1979), as the Klingon Valkris in Star Trek III: The Search for Spock (1984), Olga Denerenko in Murder in Space (1985), and co-host with Jack Palance of the first season of the ABC television documentary series Ripley's Believe It or Not!.
+Her notable roles include the horror comedy Vampira (1974), Nurse Briggs in Bob Fosse's film All That Jazz (1979), as the Klingon spy Valkris in Star Trek III: The Search for Spock (1984), Olga Denerenko in Murder in Space (1985), and co-host with Jack Palance of the first season of the ABC television documentary series Ripley's Believe It or Not!.
 She later became a real estate agent.

 Personal life

-Shirriff was married to American financier J. Anthony Forstmann and they have one daughter.
+Shirriff was married to American financier J. Anthony Forstmann and they have six children.
 Her husband died on January 31, 2023.